Mentalistsz/printf/README.md

 Usage:

-"make" command in bash to create a library named "libftprintf.a";
-Compile your main with the library.
+"make" command in bash to create a library named "libftprintf.a" Compile your main with the library.